-The Company's directors can issue Preferred Shares without shareholder approval, which may give the holders thereof a liquidation preference

-The Company's authorized share capital consists of an unlimited number of preferred shares (the "Preferred Shares") which may be issued in one or more series.
-The designation, rights, privileges, restrictions and conditions attaching to each series of Preferred Shares may be determined by the Company's board of directors ("Board") from time to time by a resolution.
+The Company's directors can issue Preferred Shares without shareholder approval, which may give the holders thereof a liquidation preference to each series of Preferred Shares may be determined by the Company's board of directors ("Board") from time to time by a resolution.
 The rights, privileges and conditions attached to the Preferred Shares may give holders thereof, liquidation and other preferences over the holders of common shares.
 The payment of the liquidation preferences could result in the holders of common shares not receiving any consideration if the Company were to liquidate, dissolve or wind up, either voluntarily or involuntarily.
 Because the Board can designate the powers and preferences of the Preferred Shares without a vote of the Company's shareholders, subject to applicable securities rules and regulations, the Company's shareholders will have no control over what designations and preferences any potential Preferred Shares, if any, will have.